jcf/rails_git_version/README.md

 Bundle install the new gem, and decide where you want to access your description of what's currently live.

-If you want to use `http://example.com/_deployed` as I do you need to add set this up in your routes.rb file like so.
+If you want to use a path of `/_deployed` you can configure this by adding the following to your routes.rb file.

 ``` ruby
 Rails.application.routes.draw do